1997-2001 Honda CR250 – Top End Rebuild – Introduction

 Because the ends of the gauge are spring-loaded, all you need to do is wiggle it a few times, and it will find the median measurement on its own.

-One important note about bore gauges is that YOU need to make sure it is perpendicular to the surface you are measuring.
+One important note about bore gauges is that you need to make sure they are perpendicular to the surface you are measuring.

-1997 - 2001 Honda CR250 - Top End Specialty Tools - Digital CalipersAfter you set your gauge, you will need to measure it with calipers.
-Ideally, you would use a dial micrometer because the bore gauge will seat on each end.
+1997 - 2001 Honda CR250 - Top End Specialty Tools - Digital CalipersAfter setting your gauge, you must measure it with calipers.
+Ideally, you would use a dial micrometer because the bore gauge will sit on each end.
 Dial micrometers can be very expensive, so I am using a set of regular calipers.

-If you use regular calipers, you will need to take your time to position the bore gauge between the caliper arms just right.
+If you use regular calipers, you must take your time to position the bore gauge between the caliper arms just right.

 When you find your measurement, DO NOT let the telescoping arms snap back to position.